Deltares/D-FAST_Morphological_Impact/docs/techref.md

 * The *rivers configuration file* defines the branches and reaches, and all parameter settings specific for the overall system, per branch or per reach.
 * The *dialog text file* defines all strings to be used in the interaction with the users (GUI, report, or error messages).
-* The *analysis configuration file* defines the settings that are relevant for a specific execution of the algorithm, i.e. for a specific branch, reach and measure.
+* The *analysis configuration file* defines the settings that are relevant for a specific execution of the algorithm, i.e. for a specific branch, reach and intervention.
 * The *simulation result files* define the spatial variations in the velocities and water depths as needed by the algorithm.
 * The *report file* contains a logging of the settings and lumped results for the analysis.
-* The *spatial output file* contains the estimate of the spatial variation in the sedimentation and erosion patterns that will result from the measure (minimum, mean and maximum).
+* The *spatial output file* contains the estimate of the spatial variation in the sedimentation and erosion patterns that will result from the intervention (minimum, mean and maximum).

 Each file type is addressed separately in the following subsections.